 I know photographers that have rented mall space.
 And this is def. a great way to go if you want lots of foot traffic.
 However, that type of space would be more ideal for someone who does quantity over quality.
 Malls typically also want you to be open 7 days a week for the hours the mall is open.
 For me, I want more flexibility.

 Warehouse space is typically the cheapest, but they may not be completely heated and cooled.

-The price of rent will typically depend on several things... location, type of building and condition.
-If the space has been vacant for awhile, you're more likely to get a deal on it.
-In areas with big name stores and retail, those will all be more expensive.
+The price of rent will typically depend on several things... location, type of building, and condition.
+If space has been vacant for a while, you're more likely to get a deal on it.
+In areas with big-name stores and retail, those will all be more expensive.

-For my current space, it was close to my house, but I live on the edge of town.
-It is a retail space, but it had been vacant for a couple of years and it wasn't on a main drag.
+My current space was close to my house, but I live on the edge of town.
+It is a retail space, but it had been vacant for a couple of years and it wasn't on the main drag.
 It was next to the highway and next to a Cracker Barrel, making it easy to find in comparison to my last space, along with a large parking lot.

 This is what our lobby looked like when we signed the lease.
 The line on the floor is where a wall used to be, the former tenant knocked it down.

 When you do find a space, there are a couple of questions you need to ask or look for.